nova-model/nova-tutorial/episodes/05-Working-with-Trame.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-# 5. Web-based User Interface Development with Trame
+# 5. Web-based User Interface Development

 In this section, we will dive into Trame and the `nova-trame` library to build interactive web-based user interfaces for our NOVA applications.
 We\'ll explore how `nova-trame` simplifies UI development within the NOVA ecosystem and how to use common layout components.